The challenges of green and blue roof waterproofing

 The comparisons with mastic asphalt are numerous.
 The seamless application, in particular, means there is nowhere for plant roots to go at any time in the future – a potential problem for some membranes – and like mastic asphalt, Cold Melt® is BBA certified to last for the lifetime of the substrate on which it is installed.

-The UK has seen a significant increase in the installation of green and blue roofs in recent years, driven by a combination of environmental concerns, government incentives and a growing awareness of their benefits.
+The UK has seen a increase in the installation of green and blue roofs in recent years, driven by a combination of environmental concerns, government incentives and a growing awareness of their benefits.
 Industry estimates suggest that London currently leads the way in green roof installations, accounting for approximately 42% of all UK green roofs.

 While data on blue roof installations is less extensive, there is a clear trend towards their adoption, particularly in areas prone to flooding.
-Blue roofs are often combined with Sustainable Drainage Systems (SuDS) to provide comprehensive flood management solutions, which is why there are more and more Government initiatives and regulations to encourage the installation of blue roofs to address water management challenges.
+Blue roofs are often combined with Sustainable Drainage Systems (SuDS) to provide flood management solutions, which is why there are more and more Government initiatives and regulations to encourage the installation of blue roofs to address water management challenges.

 While specific statistics on the total number of green and blue roofs installed in the UK may be limited, the available data indicates a clear upward trend.
-The increasing popularity of these sustainable roofing solutions reflects a growing commitment to environmental protection and sustainable urban development.
+The increasing popularity of these roofing solutions reflects a growing commitment to environmental protection and sustainable urban development.